adrian-nf/ReinforcementLearning/README.md

 The following RL algorithms are implemented:

-- **DummyAgent**: Is a simple agent that takes random actions in the environment without learning or adapting
+- **DummyAgent**: Is a simple agent that takes random actions in the environment without learning or adapting.
 - **QLearning**: Q-learning algorithm implemented.
 - **DQN**: Deep Q-Network implemented using Gymnasium environment.